The Judgement of Paris

-Paris was a handsome young man and goat herder with a very interesting past.
+Paris was a handsome young man.
+A goat herder with a scarce intellect and a very interesting past.

 As Priam knew his daughter was blessed with the gift of prophecy, he considered that the safety of his realm was too important, and so one night he left the new born baby on a cliff of Mt.
 Ida hoping that wolves or whatever angry animal looking for a meal would eat the baby.
 However, Cassandra had already spoken and Troy was doomed, so the fatherly gesture didn’t help save precious Troy in the future: Alexandros was found by Agelaus, who took him along and named him Paris (Greek for ‘warrior’ or ‘backpack’, I disagree with the first one as Paris was quite the coward and fled battles in numerous occasions).

-Now, we know Cassandra was quirky but she did in fact predict the fall of the city very accurately, in fact she knew how it would have been destroyed and by whom.
+Now, we know Cassandra was quirky but she did in fact predict the fall of the city very accurately, in fact she knew how it would have been destroyed, when and by whom.
 Such gift you would think could have saved the entire country from the peril of destruction, but the girl also brought a side effect to it.
-Being gifted and all that, refused to lie with Apollo.
-So one day the God, angered by such refusal, spit in her mouth and turned her blessed gift into a curse that would make Cassandra’s divinations never to be believed by anybody.
-Unlucky family for Ecuba and Priam.
+Being gifted and all that, Cassandra once refused to lie with Apollo.
+The god, angered by such offence, spit in her mouth and turned her blessed gift into a curse that would make Cassandra’s divinations never to be believed by anybody.

-One sunny day however, Paris was herding his goats on Mt.
-Ida.
-He was unaware that on a different mountain, Mt.
+As Paris was herding his goats on Mt.
+Ida. on a sunny day, he was unaware that on a different mountain, Mt.
 Olympus, a very significant event was taking place, an event that would have soon claim Paris’ role in the biggest war of all time.

 On Mt.
 Olympus that day something very unusual was happening: for the first time, the Twelve Olympic gods were celebrating the joyous union of a mortal and an immortal, Peleus and Thètis.
 Normally the gods wouldn’t never attend weddings involving mortals, but this was a special case.